BBelk/portfolio-project/README.md

 2. [Visuals](#visuals)

 ## Description
 This is a simple webpage with my portfolio.
-It contains an "About Me" section, a "Work" section, and a "Contact" section [Link to live site](https://bbelk.github.io/portfolio-project/)
+It contains an "About Me" section, a "Work" section, a "Contact" section, and a link to my resume
+[Link to live site](https://bbelk.github.io/portfolio-project/)

 ## Visuals